-The differences between male and a female dogs can be very apparent, and it is important that you choose the gender that best suits your family lifestyle.
-Make sure that you don’t choose the gender of your new dog because of availability, otherwise you might be disappointed.
+Choosing which breed of dog is best for you and your family can sometimes be difficult, but now you’re faced with a slightly easier choice - deciding whether you should get a male or female dog.
+The differences between male and female dogs can be very apparent, and it’s important that you choose the gender that best suits your family and lifestyle.
+This guide will go on to explain some key differences between male and female dogs to help you decide which is best for you.
+Make sure that you don’t choose the gender of your new dog based on availability, otherwise, you might be disappointed.

+This is a question that many dog owners are faced with.
 Dogs of the opposite sex tend to get on better.
-When male dogs are together they often challenge each other's position in the pack, and may find it difficult to agree on things.
-This isn’t usually as bad with two female dogs, but they can struggle to settle the decision of who is alpha female.
+When male dogs are together they often compete with each other for dominance.
+This isn’t usually as bad with two female dogs, but they can struggle to settle the decision of who will be top dog.

 Ultimately, it depends on each dog’s personality and temperament.
 If you do decide to get two dogs of the same gender, it’s recommended to introduce a much younger dog into your family than your current one, as a puppy is less likely to intimidate an older dog.